immanuelpotter/packer-centos-7/README.md

 To build an AMI (From a minimal ISO), you must build a vbox box, then import to Amazon.
 This is why there is a separate json file, to prevent clogging up your disk.
 You will need to set your environment variables: $AWS_ACCESS_KEY, $AWS_SECRET_KEY, and $BUCKET_NAME.
+I'm currently also overriding $AWS_MAX_ATTEMPTS and $AWS_POLL_DELAY_SECONDS on the machine running the packer build, as the import in Amazon takes bloody ages.
+The defaults are 300 attempts on a 5 second delay.
+I've overridden this to 2000 attempts on an 8 second delay.

      packer build centos7-ami.json